Click the button above to toggle between "Basic" and "Advanced".

 the designated value with distance from the relevant planet.

 The idea of the Offscreen Controls is that they should be just enough to support a beatific meditative state when you close the control panel and go jaunting around the Solar System.
-Let me know if they are not, and say what else you really need.
+Let me know if they are not enough, and say what else you really need.

 If you would rather offscreen controls appear always or never, there is a setting for that under Options.